-If your baby has a condition that requires surgery, we specialize in cardiac surgery, neurosurgery, craniofacial surgery, and other types of surgery specifically for infants.
+We specialize in cardiac surgery, neurosurgery, craniofacial surgery, and other types of surgery for infants who have conditions that require it.
 Additionally, our experts are skilled in performing extracorporeal membrane oxygenation (ECMO) therapy to help circulate blood in infants who have severe heart or lung failure.

-You and your family are partners with our team of doctors, nurses, and other specialists, and together we work to meet the needs of your baby during his or her time in the NICU.
+You and your family are partners with our neonatal doctors, our NICU care team of nurse practitioners and physician assistants, and other specialists.
+Together, we work to meet the needs of your baby during his or her time in the NICU.
 All members of the medical team meet frequently throughout the day to discuss your baby’s progress and ensure the best management and care.
 We encourage parents to attend rounds and participate by asking questions and sharing observations about your child.

 If you are unable to attend rounds, you can call our staff to receive updates at any time.
 We respond to the wishes of each family with respect, and share and explain medical information to support your active involvement in your baby’s care.